Gecko-FOSS/basis/README.md

 - Gulp
 - Docker (production)

-Sass compiled via Basis has globbing and single-import enabled.
+Sass compiled via guh has globbing and single-import enabled.

 See [CHANGES](CHANGES.md) for a complete changelog.